limehouselabs/led-screens/content/docs/tiles/dmg1083/_index.md

 <div class="warning">We're yet to drive these panels with custom code, so this is all partially speculative!</div>

 Don't be deceived: while the interface on this panel looks superficially similar to smaller LED matrix panels, this hides the significant complexity of the MBI5153 driver chip.
-You'll need to refer extensively to the MBI5153 [datasheet](/datasheets/MBI5153GP-A.pdf) and [application note](/datasheets/MBI5051-52-53-AN.pdf) (this one is not quite the right model but it appears identical).
+You'll need to refer extensively to the MBI5153 [datasheet](/datasheets/MBI5153-VA.01-EN.pdf) and [application note](/datasheets/MBI5153%20Application%20Note%20V1.02-EN.pdf).

 The `CLK` line on the connector feeds `DCLK` on the MBI5153s.